Employee Equity Systems Are Fundamentally Broken

 The equity system needs to treat people fairly.
 Does it put workers at a disadvantage and give founders and venture capitalists great equity plans?
 Is it fair to a founder to take on a significant financial burden in potentially unnecessary legal fees?
 In addition to the actual hard realities of the equity system itself, is perception.
 Do employees see the stock plan as being easy to understand?
 Does it motivate them and align them with the company’s goals?

 Workers need to see that they can work hard to contribute value to the company and get a fair slice of the pie if the company is successful.

 Is it affordable?

-Given that the legal fees for traditional stock options can be so significant that they place a financial burden on a company at a time that they can least afford it, it makes sense to put efforts into reducing this burden.
+Given that the legal fees for traditional stock options can be so significant that they place a financial burden on a company at a time when they can least afford it, it makes sense to put efforts into reducing this burden.